gdiminneapolis/jekyll-reveal-starter-kit/README.md

 Slides live in the `_slides` folder, and should be named with the following conventions:

-* start with a sequence number.
-By default, I've started the sequence at 000 -- this allows up to 999 slides.
+* start with a sequence number, the slides will be ordered by this sequence number.
+A good sequencing scheme is `00.00` where the first set of numbers is the class section, and the second set is the slides in that section.
+Example: `00.00.introduction.html`
 * the slide title, lowercased, only letters, numbers, and dashes -- use dashes for spaces between words.
-* the extension `.html` (you can edit your slides in Markdown using the `.md` extension.)
+* the extension `.html` (you can also edit your slides in Markdown using the `.md` extension.)

 For example, the introduction slide is:
-`_slides/000-introduction.html`.
+`_slides/00.00.introduction.html` and the very last slide would be `_slides/99.99.fin.html`.

 A very good practice is to leave gaps in the sequence number to make it easy to rearrange slides if you want, or insert conent as you'd like.

+If you need more than 100 sections or more than 100 slides per section, make sure your numbering allows this because the system is rather stupid about it.
+Example: `000.001.slide-title.html`.
+If you do think you need this, though, think about restructuring the presentation into more than one slide set.
+You can create new collections, for example, and have a root `.html` file for each collection.

 ## Slide Content